 To say that dental fillings are extremely common would be a monumental understatement.
 For most dentists, this is a staple that we perform every single day, often several times in the same day.
-Most people, in fact, associate the dentist with dental fillings and teeth whitening.
+Most people, in fact, associate their dentist in Plano with dental fillings and teeth whitening.
 As more patients learn about how teeth work, more people are aware of how cavities are formed and with them the need for dental fillings.

 A cavity is a small hole that forms in the tooth as a result of bacterial acid secretions wearing down the enamel in this one particular spot.
 Bacteria occur naturally in the mouth, where it attempts to colonize on the teeth.
 You can easily tell the presence of bacteria by the plaque, a thin film, which forms on your teeth.

 When you eat foods that are high in either sugar or starch, these bacteria secrete an acid.
 This acid is what causes the enamel to break down and form a cavity.

 Most people do not realize that the teeth can naturally keep cavities at bay until the infection overwhelms them due to the sheer volume of acid.
 The teeth gradually rebuild the damaged enamel, using calcium and phosphate which occur in the saliva and fluoride from water or toothpaste.
 Dental fillings may be a staple, but they are still the focus of a lot of research.
 What we have discovered is that we can make patients more comfortable with their dental fillings if they are natural in color and do not stand out as much.